 - Class 2 consists of the siblings of the deceased, or their children.
 They can only file suit if the person who died did not have any members of Class 1 either still living or able to bring a wrongful death suit.

 - If no members of Classes 1 or 2 are able to bring a suit, Class 3 then applies, which allows the creation of what is called a plaintiff ad litem.
 This is a person appointed by the court who represents someone who is entitled to share some proceeds of a wrongful death lawsuit.

 Unlike other personal injury cases in Missouri, where there is a five-year statute of limitations, a wrongful death case must be filed within three years from the death date of the person on behalf of whom the suit is being filed.

 In a Missouri wrongful death lawsuit, plaintiffs can recover a wide variety of damages, including:

 - Funeral and burial costs

 - Loss of emotional support, guidance, or instruction

 - Loss of familial companionship

-Our firm offers free initial consultations to discuss St. Louis fatal car accidents, so talk to us online or call (314) 900-HELP to speak with an attorney and see how Combs Law Group can help your family after a fatal car accident.
+Our firm offers free initial consultations to discuss St. Louis, MO fatal car accidents, so talk to us online or call (314) 900-HELP to speak with an attorney and see how Combs Law Group can help your family after a fatal car accident.